-8 Hereinafter, the term "disability" shall be used for the term "handicap."
+8 Hereinafter, the term "disability" shall be used for the term "handicap" unless quoting from the statutory text.

-37. In the advertising context, these prohibitions apply to both the person who drafted or placed the ad as well as the publisher of the ad because the negative effect of discriminatory advertising would be magnified if widely circulated by newspapers and other mass media.
+- 37. The Fair Housing Act's advertising prohibitions apply to "all written or oral notices or statements by a person engaged in the sale or rental of a dwelling" which include "any applications, flyers, brochures, deeds, signs, banners, posters, billboards, or any documents used with respect to the sale or rental of a dwelling."
+24 C.F.R. § 100.75(b). - 38.
+In the advertising context, these prohibitions apply to both the person who drafted or placed the ad as well as the publisher of the ad because the negative effect of discriminatory advertising would be magnified if widely circulated by newspapers and other mass media.
 See United States v.
 Hunter, 459 F.2d 205, 215 (4th Cir.
 1972).
 Under the FHA, illegal advertising practices not only discourage or prevent buyers and renters from accessing information about housing opportunities, but also create an impression that housing segregation is legal, thus facilitating future discrimination by others.
 See Spann v.
 Colonial Village, Inc., 899 F.2d 24, 29 (D.C.
 Cir.
-1990).

-38. It is black-letter law that publishing advertisements that indicate discriminatory preferences is illegal.
+1990). - 39.
+It is black-letter law that publishing advertisements that indicate discriminatory preferences or limit the information available on the basis of discriminatory preferences is illegal.
 See Ragin v.
 New York Times, 923 F.2d 995 (2d Cir.
-1991).

-39. The continuing presence of discriminatory advertising practices serves to encourage both the housing provider and the home seeker to believe housing discrimination is "an accepted norm despite the FHA's pronouncements to the contrary."
-Schwemm, Robert, Discriminatory Housing Statements and § 3604(c): A New Look at the Fair Housing Act's Most Intriguing Provision, 29 Fordham Urb.
-L. J. 187, 250 (2001).
+1991); 24 C.F.R. § 100.80(b)(4) (explaining that § 3604(d) prohibits "[1]imiting information, by word or conduct, regarding suitably priced dwellings available for inspection, sale or rental, because of race, color, religion, sex, handicap, familial status, or national origin"). - 40.
+The continuing presence of discriminatory advertising practices serves to encourage both the housing provider and the home seeker to believe housing discrimination is "an accepted norm despite the FHA's pronouncements to the contrary."
+Robert Schwemm, Discriminatory Housing Statements and § 3604(c): A New Look at the Fair Housing Act's Most Intriguing Provision, 29 Fordham Urb.
+L.J.
+187, 250 (2001).

+- 41. Lastly, the FHA provides that "it shall be unlawful to deny any person access to or membership or participation in any multiple-listing service, real estate brokers' organization or other service, organization, or facility relating to the business of selling or renting dwellings, or to discriminate against him in the terms or conditions of such access, membership, or participation, on account of race, color, religion, sex, handicap, familial status, or national origin."
+42 U.S.C. § 3606 (emphasis added). - 42.
+This prohibition applies to multiple-listing services, real estate organizations, rental listing services, and other entities in the business of providing services and/or information related to selling or renting housing.
+See United States v.
+Space Hunters, Inc., No. 00-CIV-1781, 2001 WL 968993, at 5 (S.D.N.Y.
+Aug.
+24, 2001), aff'd in relevant part, United States v.
+Space Hunters, Inc., 429 F.3d 416, 421 (2d Cir.
+2005).